Aaron Kivisto Aaron Kivisto

 Understanding as a First Step

 Addressing interpersonal challenges starts with gaining a clearer understanding of yourself and your life.
-At our Carmel, Indiana-based practice, we specialize in therapeutic assessment, a collaborative process where we work together to explore puzzling, troubling, or stuck aspects of your experience.
+At our Carmel, Indiana-based practice, we specialize in collaborative therapeutic assessment, a collaborative process where we work together to explore puzzling, troubling, or stuck aspects of your experience.
 This collaborative process aims to provide you with clarity and direction, allowing us to co-create a more accurate and compassionate understanding of your personal experiences.

 Through this process, you gain more than just self-awareness; you develop actionable steps toward recovery and lasting change.
 We provide a supportive environment where you can explore relational challenges and begin to develop new ways of connecting with yourself and others.